Texas Child Care Connection Availability Portal

 TECPDS supports early childhood professionals by providing resources and tools to help them meet their professional development needs.
 TECPDS is an approved state registry, and their career reports are recognized transcripts for Child Development Associate applications.

 ECPDS provides scholarships for the CDA credential, registered apprenticeship programs, associate’s degrees, bachelor’s degrees, and supports the quality improvement of early learning programs while helping those programs keep well-qualified staff.
-Please check back for updates.

 ELITE aims to enhance capacity among Local Workforce Development Board staff and child care program educators to support children with disabilities and/or exhibiting challenging behaviors.
-Please check back for updates.

 Other Resources